Home / Guides / Citation Guides / MLA Format / MLA In-text Citations

 MLA (Modern Language Association) style is most commonly used to write papers and cite sources within the liberal arts and humanities.
 This resource, updated to reflect the MLA Handbook (9th ed.), offers examples for the general format of MLA research papers, in-text citations, endnotes/footnotes, and the Works Cited page.

-3.4. ( 143) An in-text citation is a reference to a source that is found within the text of a paper ( Handbook 227).
-This tells a reader that an idea, quote, or paraphrase originated from a source.
-MLA in-text citations usually include the last name of the author and the location of cited information.
-This guide focuses on how to create MLA in ...
+An in-text citation is a reference to a source that is found within the text of a paper (Handbook 227).
+This tells a reader that an idea, quote, or paraphrase originated from a source. ...
+An MLA citation in prose is when the author's name is used in the text of the sentence.
+At the end of the sentence, in parentheses, is the page number ...

 MLA (Modern Language Association) style is most commonly used to write papers and cite sources within the liberal arts and humanities.
 This resource, updated to reflect the MLA Handbook (9th ed.), offers examples for the general format of MLA research papers, in-text citations, endnotes/footnotes, and the Works Cited page.